-• Generating Homeownership housing for Low-Income Families (80% AMI and below) is a priority for the CMF Program.
+Generating affordable Homeownership opportunities is a priority for the CMF Program.
+Specifically:

-Question 22(a) - Percentage of Homeownership units that will be located in AED for Eligible Income Families (up to 120% of AMI)
+Question 22(a) - Percentage of Homeownership units that will be targeted to Families with incomes above 80% and no greater than 120% of Area Median Income located in Areas of Economic Distress; and

-- Question 22(b) Percentage of Homeownership units will be targeted to Low-Income Families (80% AMI or below) - Question 22(c) Total percentage of Homeownership units located in an AED or targeted to Low-Income Families
+Question 22(b) - Percentage of Homeownership units will be targeted to Low-Income Families (80% AMI or below) both in and outside of an Area of Economic Distress.